VARIOUS NATIONAL SCHOLARSHIPS

 - Have a minimum grade point average of 3.0 on a 4.0 scale or its equivalent.

-March 16 The Foundation for Blended and Online Learning Scholarship application is now open.
-If you are a high school senior who has completed at least five (5) blended or online courses during your last two years of high school, you may be eligible for scholarship awards of up to $20,000 from The Foundation for Blended and Online Learning.
+Dec.
+1 The Future of School Scholarship Program application is now open.
+If you are a high school senior who has completed at least five (5) blended or online courses during your last two years of high school, you may be eligible.

 SUCCESSFUL APPLICANTS SHOULD: